anjo0803/nationscript/README.md

 ```

 ## Alternative Methods
-ALFoNS also offers alternative ways of getting the data you want!
+ALfoNS also offers alternative ways of getting the data you want!

 ### Custom Request Building
 If you'd like to build your requests in a more low-level way, the `.custom()` function of the `NS`